South West Regional Assembly

 The South West Regional Assembly (SWRA) was the regional chamber for South West England, established in 1999.
 It was wound up in December 2008.
-Its functions were taken on by the Strategic Leaders' Board, the executive arm of the newly established South West Councils.
+Its functions were taken on by the South West Strategic Leaders' Board, the executive arm of the newly established South West Councils.

 The SWRA covered an area of 23,829 square kilometres including Cornwall, Devon, Dorset, Gloucestershire, Somerset, Wiltshire and the Isles of Scilly, and represented a population of almost five million people.
 The South West Secretariat which supported the member organisations is based in Taunton, as is its successor body.

 Organisation

 SWRA was not a directly elected body, but was a partnership of councillors from all local authorities in the region and representatives of various sectors with a role in the region's economic, social and environmental well-being.
 It was made up of 119 members, of which: